l0sth/twitch-mean/README.md

 The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a <frame>, <iframe> or <object> .
 Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

+**Cross-Site Scripting (XSS)**

+Cross-Site Scripting (XSS) is a type of computer security vulnerability typically found in Web applications.
+XSS enables attackers to inject client-side script into Web pages viewed by other users.
+A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same origin policy.

 ## License

 The MIT License (MIT)